Velocidex/velociraptor/README.md

 This means that Windows XP and Windows server 2003 are **not** supported but anything after Windows 7/Vista is.

-We build our releases on Centos 6 (x64) for Linux and Sierra for MacOS so earlier platforms may not be supported by our release pipeline.
-If you need 32 bit builds you will need to build from source.
+We build our releases using the MUSL library (x64) for Linux and a recent MacOS system, so earlier platforms may not be supported by our release pipeline.
+We also distribute 32 bit binaries for Windows but not for Linux.
+If you need 32 bit Linux builds you will need to build from source.
 You can do this easily by forking the project on GitHub, enabling GitHub Actions in your fork and editing the `Linux Build All Arches` pipeline.

 ## Artifact Exchange